Running the PipelineRun

 • The author of the pull request has permissions to push to branches inside the repository.

-When you include contributors in the approvers or reviewers sections, Pipelines-as-Code enables those contributors to execute a PipelineRun listed in the OWNERS file.
+When you include contributors to the lists of approvers or reviewers in your OWNERS files, Pipelines-as-Code enables those contributors to execute a PipelineRun.

 For instance, if the approvers section of your OWNERS file in the main or master branch of your repository appears as follows: